MythraV/rl_lib/agents/TD3/README.md

-# Pytorch implementation of Twin Deep Deterministic Policy Gradient
+# Pytorch implementation of Twin Delayed DDPG

 See test_td3.py for example usage